awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

    To retrieve multiple items, the table name and a list of primary key values are required\.

-1. Execute the `BatchGetItem` method by providing the `BatchGetItemRequest` object that you created in the preceding step\.
+1. Run the `BatchGetItem` method by providing the `BatchGetItemRequest` object that you created in the preceding step\.

 1. Process the response\.
 You should check if there were any unprocessed keys, which could happen if you reach the provisioned throughput quota or some other transient error\.

 The following C\# code example demonstrates the preceding steps\.
 The example retrieves items from two tables, `Forum` and `Thread`\.
 The request specifies two items in the `Forum` and three items in the `Thread` table\.
 The response includes items from both of the tables\.
 The code shows how you can process the response\.

 ```
 AmazonDynamoDBClient client = new AmazonDynamoDBClient();